mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_optimization.md

 8. The data processing method in the training phase is different from that in the inference phase.
 9. The data processing parameters are incorrect.

-MindInsight helps users check input data and data processing pipelines.
+MindSpore Insight helps users check input data and data processing pipelines.
 In most cases, `SummaryCollector` automatically records the input model data (data after processing) and data processing pipeline parameters.
 The data of the input model is displayed in the "Data Sampling" area, and the pipeline parameters are displayed in the "Data Graph" and "Dataset Lineage" areas.

-You can use the data sampling module of MindInsight to check the data (processed by the data processing pipeline) of the input model.
+You can use the data sampling module of MindSpore Insight to check the data (processed by the data processing pipeline) of the input model.
 If the data is obviously not as expected (for example, the data is cropped too much or the data rotation angle is too large), the input data is incorrect.

-You can use the data graph and data lineage module of MindInsight to check the data processing process and parameter values of the data processing pipeline to find improper data processing methods.
+You can use the data graph and data lineage module of MindSpore Insight to check the data processing process and parameter values of the data processing pipeline to find improper data processing methods.

 ![data_input](./images/data_input.png)

-*Figure 6 Viewing the data of the input model through the data sampling module on the MindInsight training dashboard*
+*Figure 6 Viewing the data of the input model through the data sampling module on the MindSpore Insight training dashboard*

 ![data_pipeline](./images/data_pipeline.png)

-*Figure 7 Viewing the data processing pipeline through the data graph in the MindInsight training dashboard*
+*Figure 7 Viewing the data processing pipeline through the data graph in the MindSpore Insight training dashboard*

 If there is a benchmark script, you can compare it with the benchmark script to check whether the data output by the data processing pipeline is the same as the data in the current script.
 For example, save the data output by the data processing pipeline as the `npy` file, and then use the `numpy.allclose` method to compare the data in the benchmark script with that in the current script.
 If a difference is found, an accuracy problem may exist in the data processing phase.